 What is a grace period for student loans?

 A student loan grace period offers you extra time before your first payment is due.
 This helps while you’re looking for a job or weighing the pros and cons of getting a graduate degree.
 However, the grace period depends on the types of loans you have.

-For many federal student loans, you have a six-month student loan grace period when you don’t have any payments due.
+For many federal student loans, you have a six-month student loan grace period when you don’t have any monthly payments due.

 When does your grace period begin?